 - offer an open and free discussion on caring responsibilities and remember, it is okay if someone chooses to discuss this further at this point

-- it is important that you can confidently and accurately explain what policies and flexibilities your organisation offers
+- confidently and accurately explain what policies and flexibilities your organisation offers

-- sign your organisation up to a Pinky Promise, which pledges to support to recruiting and supporting young carers in your organisation.
+- sign your organisation up to a Pinky Promise, which pledges to support to recruiting and supporting young carers.

-- Respect the need to finish on time and be flexible around offering emergency leave.
+- Respect the need individuals will have to finish on time and be flexible around offering emergency leave.
 Time can often be made up easily.

 - Explain that you appreciate their situation, and explain the support you can offer and the actions you can take together.